Generators of the group of modular units for Gamma1(N) over the rationals: Introduction

 \section{Introduction}

 Let $N\geq 1$ be an integer.
-The modular curve $Y^1(N)$ is a smooth, affine, geometrically irreducible algebraic curve over~$\QQ$ and is often denoted $Y_1(N)$.
-It has the following property.
-For every field~$k$ of characteristic zero, if $N\geq 4$ or $k$ is algebraically closed, then we have
+The modular curve $Y^1(N)$ is a smooth, affine, geometrically irreducible algebraic curve over~$\QQ$, often also denoted by $Y_1(N)$.
+It has the following property: For every field~$K$ of characteristic zero, if $N\geq 4$ or $K$ is algebraically closed, then we have